We will be updating this page regularly with more questions.

 How will participants be chosen?
 What are you looking for in candidates?

-Applications will be reviewed anonymously on a rolling basis by our application committee.
-Top applicants will be offered an interview and then ten outstanding applicants will be selected to participate in the program.
+Applications will be reviewed anonymously by our application committee.
+Top applicants will be offered an interview and then the most outstanding applicants will be selected to participate in the program.
 Determinations will be made based on a thorough review and assessment of the application, personal statement, CV, and letter of recommendation (if submitted).
 The committee will select applicants based on their leadership qualities, commitment to service, eagerness to learn more about Palestine, and their potential to advocate for and raise awareness about the Palestinian cause.

 Do I need to be fluent in Arabic to participate in this trip?